realworldocaml/mdx/README.md

 You can use MDX with your Markdown or `.mli` documentation, which ensures code in multi-line or verbatim code blocks is correct.

-To enable MDX, you need to add `(mdx)` stanzas to the right `dune` files.
-Before that you must enable MDX for your project by adding the following to your `dune-project`:
+To enable MDX on specific files you must first enable it for your project by adding the following stanza to your `dune-project`:
 ```
 (using mdx 0.2)
 ```